 Playing with Food

 The orchestra, consisting of 11 musicians, a sound engineer, and a video artist, was first formed in 1998.
-Since then, the group has released two CDs and given concerts all over Europe as well as in Asia.
+Since then, the group has released three albums, released several videos, and given concerts all over the world.
 Their work is influenced by many different styles of music, including classical, jazz, and electronic/techno music.
-In fact, their most recent CD, Automate, contains their versions of songs by the influential German electronic music group Kraftwerk.
+For example, their second album, Automate, contains their versions of songs by the influential German electronic music group Kraftwerk.
+(Their third and latest album is called Onionoise.)
 In a creative melding of the organic and the digital, the group recorded samples of their vegetable instrument sounds, and then assembled them to create digital compositions.

 And what do vegetables sound like?
 Like any orchestra, the instruments of the Vegetable Orchestra produce different categories of sound based on their shape and the method of playing them.
 There are percussion instruments: celeriac bongos, a clapper made from an eggplant, pumpkins to be pounded upon, and dry beans that are shaken to provide rhythmic effects.
 There are strings (a leek violin), woodwinds (a carrot recorder), and versions of brass instruments (a trumpet made from a red pepper).
 Of course, the orchestra is also continually coming up with new instrumental creations, determined by their need for a specific sound or a new discovery at the market.